-- (a) all partial principal prepayments on the Reference Obligations collected during the related Reporting Period, plus - (b) the aggregate unpaid principal balance of all Reference Obligations that became subject to Reference Pool Removals during the related Reporting Period other than (i) Credit Event Reference Obligations and (ii) the portions of any prepayments in full that consist of scheduled principal collections, plus - (c) decreases in the unpaid principal balance of all Reference Obligations as the result of loan modifications or data corrections, plus - (d) all scheduled principal collections, if any, for any Reference Obligations that have been removed from the related MBS, minus - (e) increases in the unpaid principal balance of all Reference Obligations as the result of loan modifications or data corrections.
+- (a) all partial principal prepayments on the Reference Obligations collected during the related Reporting Period, plus - (b) the aggregate unpaid principal balance of all Reference Obligations that became subject to Reference Pool Removals during the related Reporting Period other than (i) Credit Event Reference Obligations and (ii) the portions of any prepayments in full that consist of scheduled principal collections, plus - (c) decreases in the unpaid principal balance of all Reference Obligations as the result of loan modifications or data corrections, plus - (d) all scheduled principal collections, if any, for any Reference Obligations that have been removed from the related MBS, plus - (e) the excess, if any, of the aggregate unpaid principal balance of the Reference Obligations refinanced under the High LTV Refinance Option and removed from the Reference Pool during the related Reporting Period, over the aggregate original unpaid principal balance of the resulting High LTV Refinance Reference Obligations, minus

+(f) increases in the unpaid principal balance of all Reference Obligations as the result of loan modifications or data corrections.

-In the event the amount in clause (e) above exceeds the sum of the amounts in clauses (a) through (d) above, the Unscheduled Principal for the applicable Payment Date will be zero, and the Class Notional Amount for the Class 2A-H Reference Tranche will be increased by the amount of such excess.
+In the event the amount in clause (f) above exceeds the sum of the amounts in clauses (a) through (e) above, the Unscheduled Principal for the applicable Payment Date will be zero, and the Class Notional Amount for the Class 2A-H Reference Tranche will be increased by the amount of such excess.
 In the event that the Class Notional Amount for the Class 2A-H Reference Tranche is so increased as described in the prior sentence, this would have the effect of increasing the Senior Percentage correspondingly reducing the Subordinate Percentage, which would have a negative impact on the Notes in respect of the calculations of the Senior Reduction Amount and the Subordinate Reduction Amount, as described above.
 In April 2016, at the direction of its regulator and conservator FHFA, Fannie Mae announced a program that permits principal forgiveness as a loss mitigation alternative for a limited number of loans that were 90 days or more delinquent and underwater as of March 2016.
 No Reference Obligations are eligible for inclusion in this program.
 While there is no indication that this program will be extended or replicated, if any similar program of principal reduction were to be employed in the future that affected the Reference Obligations, any principal that was forgiven with respect to a Reference Obligation would decrease the unpaid principal balance of such Reference Obligation pursuant to clause (c) above.